mitchejj-attic/mitchejj.github.com/index.md

 ---
 {% include JB/setup %}
 ### whoami
 I'm Jason and this is my new online dwelling.
-I graduated [Grand Valley State Universtiy](http://gvsu.edu) with a degree in Coumputer Science.
+I graduated [Grand Valley State University](http://gvsu.edu) with a degree in Computer Science.
 I however, have not put my degree to any use since graduation.
 Instead I opted to work for [Panera Bread](http://panerabread.com).
 Thanks to this experience learned a lot and grown as an individual.
 Here will live digital workspace and playground.
-I will share personal thoughts, refine my writing style an explore different technologies and methodologies.
+I will share personal thoughts, refine my writing style and explore different technologies and methodologies.
 Things may work, things may not work and things may break.
 As a result, nothing here should be considered finished, polished, refined or ready for mass consumption.

-A year a go I wanted to find an escape from my Google dependency.
-The first step was to move away from Google Mail (gMail).
-I ran many ideas thru my Domain Register of choice [hover.com](https://www.hover.com/), nothing that resonated with me was avaiable.
-I had a few requirments, and I don't think any where all that unreasonable.
-I wanted something short URL that could tie into both my geek side and my emerging heath consciousness.
-I eventually settled on [stderr.me](http://stderr.me).
+Sometime in the summer of 2011 I wanted to find an escape from my Google dependency.
+The first step was to move away from Google Mail (gMail), with that change I wanted to use my own domain.
+I wanted a short URL that could tie into both my geek side and my emerging heath consciousness, nothing unreasonable.
+I ran many ideas thru my Domain Register of choice [hover.com](https://www.hover.com/), nothing resonated with until [stderr.me](http://stderr.me).

 	stderr == Standard Error

+stderr.me has now become my "personal brand," and honestly I don't think it is all that ideal to brand oneself as a standard error.
+However, it works.. for now.

 #### Why?
-Well a few reasons.
+Well, a few reasons.
 First, we all have ‘errors’ in our daily lives.
 They could be technology related, heath related or just our personalties.
 I order to resolve these errors they need to be exposed to the world.
 Second, the me domain was cheap.

 #### Servers
 With my new domain name in hand I went shopping for an email provider.
 I didn’t really like any of the choice.
 They all worked but nothing really stood out.
 I’m not a heavy email user, and I just don’t want spam in my inbox.
 In the back of my mind I knew I had a ‘lifetime’ shared hosting account from Joyent.
 A very cheap option, but what about spam?
 I heard many ads about mailroute.net being very good eliminating spam.
 A yearly account for 1 address is the same price the other solutions cost, plus I had a 10% off coupon code for the life of my plan.